Mjz86/String/README.md

 We also have 3 mods of the first position alignment of the range:

-*   Centeral buffer  (`begin = buffer + (cap - len) / 2`)
+*   Central buffer  (`begin = buffer + (cap - len) / 2`)
 *   Front buffer   (`begin = buffer`)
 *   Back buffer  (`begin = buffer + cap - len`)

-After that, the position may change, but we could append and prepend to the range without memmove in many cases if we want.
+After that, the position may change, but we could append and prepend to the range without memmove in many cases if we want to.

 # Small String Optimization

-The 15 bytes of sso capacity allows us to not allocate anything for small strings.
+The 15 bytes of SSO capacity allows us to not allocate anything for small strings.

 # Copy on Write Optimization

-Allows us to share most of the data, even sharing the substrings, reducing fragmentation, allocations and improving performance.
+Allows us to share most of the data, even sharing the substrings, reducing fragmentation, allocations, and improving performance.

 # Built-In String View Optimization

-When initializing a string from a literal, no allocation is preformed.
-For example in the following case, we do not allocate but std does:
+When initializing a string from a literal, no allocation is performed.
+For example, in the following case, we do not allocate, but `std::string` does:

 ```c++
 void fn(std::string str);